 The Daughters and Sisters of Charity played a prominent role during the Civil War, caring for wounded on both sides and providing compassion in an otherwise violent and painful time.

+Throughout the Civil War, Sisters helped wherever they could.
 Some worked in the cities where they were missioned, while others traveled from battlefield to battlefield, North and South.
-They continued Mother Seton’s ministry of charity, bringing solace and healing to the wounded of both armies, sometimes at their own peril.
+They continued Elizabeth Ann Seton’s ministry of charity, bringing solace and healing to the wounded of both armies, sometimes at their own peril.

-Discover how the Sisters served those in need, both in and out of hospitals during the Civil War.
+In the Civil War Sisters exhibit, discover how the Sisters served those in need, both in and out of hospitals during the Civil War.
 See life-like dioramas depicting scenes of the soldiers and Sisters.
-Read their personal accounts, view a large-scale map showing where they served, observe panoramic images, and see bullet fragments found on the battlefields, as well as other artifacts.
+Read their personal accounts and view a large-scale map showing where they served.
+View Civil War artifacts, including bullet fragments found on the battlefields.

 Civil War Tour